contiki-ng/contiki-ng/tools/readthedocs/doc/getting-started/The-Contiki-NG-logging-system.md

+# The Contiki‐NG logging system

-# Using the logging system
+## Using the logging system

 Contiki-NG comes with a logging system that supports per-module log levels.
 It is implemented as `os/sys/log.c`, `os/sys/log.h` and `os/sys/log-conf.h`.
 The different log levels, for any given module, are:
 * `LOG_LEVEL_NONE`: Logs disabled,